oasis-tcs/openc2-oc2ls/oc2ls.md

 ### 3.3.4 Message Signatures

+> To-Do:  develop a replacement JSS-based example and add to Appendix E. Need to
+> find tooling to assist.

 Command and control mechanisms need to provide appropriate security controls protecting message content (especially authentication of command origin and protection of command integrity) so that Consumers receiving commands can